Vernissage at the cemetery

 CAUSSE is an artwork commissioned by an eminent French scientist to Milène Guermont to be his ultimate tracking place on Earth.

-Several authorizations were necessary to install this sculpture made of high performance concrete and light on the preservation area of the Montparnasse Cemetery in Paris.
+Several authorizations were necessary to install this sculpture made of ultra high performance fiber-reinforced concrete and light on the preservation area of the Montparnasse Cemetery in Paris.

 The silhouette of the sculpture evokes the mounts of the Causses – a group of limestone plateaux in south-western France – where the scientist (who is also art collector) is born.